Jshanks21/ICO/README.md

 # crowdsale
 A sample crowdsale smart contract with mintable functionality using the OpenZeppelin library.

-This code is presented "as is" and has not been audited with the exception of the OpenZeppelin smart contracts themselves.
+This code is presented "as is" and is intended for educational purposes only.
+This crowdsale has not been audited.

-Further testing and modification is recommended before using in production or on mainnet.
+Additional development for a specific use case, further testing, and auditing is required before put in production or you risk losing any money sent to this contract.